 Tell your doctor if you have ever had:

 If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on opioids may need medical treatment for several weeks.

 Do not breast-feed.
 This medicine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

 How should I take Percocet 10/325?

 Follow all directions on your prescription label.
-Oxycodone can slow or stop your breathing, especially when you start using Percocet 10/325 or whenever your dose is changed.
-Never use this medicine in larger amounts, or for longer than prescribed.
+Never take Percocet 10/325 in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Oxycodone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine in a place where others cannot get to it.
 Selling or giving away Percocet 10/325 is against the law.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.